 FMC charges a level advisory fee of 1% for all Retirement Plan Account assets, whether managed by FMC or a Third-Party Manager or in TAMPs.
-Such fees cover FMC's advisory services and the related brokerage services provided by FMS.
+Such fees cover FMC's advisory services.
 Clients pay custodial and other unaffiliated third-party fees, charges and expenses separately.

-Retirement Plan Accounts for FMC or FMS employees, and certain of their family members, will not pay an Advisory Fee to FMC.
-These employee accounts will be charged for the direct expenses incurred by FMC and FMS in the performance of services, including, but not limited to, custody, clearing and exchange fees.
+Retirement Plan Accounts for FMC employees, and certain of their family members, will not pay an Advisory Fee to FMC.
+These employee accounts will be charged for the direct expenses incurred by FMC in the performance of services, including, but not limited to, custody, clearing and exchange fees.